TuragaLab/decode_fish/README.md

 We use [Weights & Biases](https://wandb.ai/site) to track training progress.
 Many performance metrics and intermediary results are continuously logged and uploaded.
 However, you'll have to create a (free) account.
-Do disable wandb logging set 'output.wandb_mode' = disabled
+To disable wandb logging set 'output.wandb_mode' = disabled